 1. Specifications

 1.1.
-Inclination of the dipped-beam shall in all cases be produced by a simple control, the operation of which is clearly described in the owner’s handbook.
+Inclination of the passing-beam shall in all cases be produced by a simple control, the operation of which is clearly described in the owner’s handbook.

 1.1.1.
-This control shall carry symbol(s) indicating clearly the movements corresponding to the downward and upward inclination of the dipped-beam.
+This control shall carry symbol(s) indicating clearly the movements corresponding to the downward and upward inclination of the passing-beam.

 1.2.
 The "0" position corresponds to the initial inclination according to paragraph 6.2.6.1.1. of this Regulation.